tigrisdata/tigris-docs/docs/quickstart/with-cli.md

 1. A stateless TigrisDB server running on port `8081`.
 2. A single-node stateful FoundationDB server running on port `4500`.

-Note that this docker compose file is for local development only and should **not** be used in production as the FoundationDB cluster it creates is not run in a highly available or replicated manner.
+Note that this docker compose file is for local development only and should **not** be used in production as the FoundationDB cluster it creates does not run in a highly available or replicated manner.

 Next up install the CLI